rafalp/Misago/docs/PythonHooks/thread-create-input-hook.md

 )
 ```

-A filter for the function used by `threacCreate` GraphQL mutation to validate data for `ThreadCreateInputModel` GraphQL input type.
+A filter for the function used to validate data for `threadCreate` GraphQL mutation.

 Returns a tuple of `data` that should be used to create new thread and validation `errors`.